ludwig-ai/ludwig-docs/docs/examples/text_classification.md

 This command will download the dataset and write to `agnews.csv` in the current directory.

-The CSV file contains the above three columns plus an additional `split` column which is one of 0: train, 1: test,
+The CSV file contains the above four columns plus an additional `split` column which is one of 0: train, 1: test,
 2: validation.

 Sample (description text omitted for space):